dniku/free-lunch-saliency/README.md

 }
 ```

 `rewards`, `lengths`, and `elapsed_time` come from Baselines.
-Each entry corresponds to a finished episode. `lengths` contains number of steps while `elapsed_time` is the time since the environment was spawned, in seconds. `done_per_env` has an entry for each environment and counts how many episodes were finished there by the time evaluation is over.
+Each entry corresponds to a finished episode. `lengths` contains the number of steps while `elapsed_time` is the time since the environment was spawned, in seconds. `done_per_env` has an entry for each environment and counts how many episodes were finished there by the time evaluation is over.

 ### Saliency evaluation